Assad says sure he will defeat Syrian rebels

 “If we were not sure that we were going to win in Syria, we would not have the ability to resist and the ability to continue fighting for more than two years against the enemy,” state news agency SANA quoted Assad as saying.

-In a statement published in the official army magazine to mark the 68th anniversary of the Syrian army’s creation, Assad said soldiers had shown “courage in the face of terrorism... and the fiercest barbaric war in modern history”.
+Addressing officers on the 68th anniversary of the Syrian army’s creation, Assad said soldiers had shown “courage in the face of terrorism ... and the fiercest barbaric war in modern history”.

-State television said Assad visited the town of Daraya, southwest of Damascus, on Thursday to meet members of the security forces.

-A picture posted on the presidency’s Facebook page showed Assad, in a suit, shaking hand with a soldier in army fatigues and a helmet.
-Behind them was a scene of war; wires hanging from electricity pylons near an apartment block damaged by an explosion.
-No civilians could be seen.

 Assad has relied on Alawite-led army units and security forces from the start, but has turned increasingly to loyalist militia armed and funded by Damascus to fight the rebels.

-He has also received solid support from Shi‘ite regional powerhouse Iran, Lebanon’s Hezbollah movement and longtime ally Russia, while his fragmented foes have received little military aid from their Western backers, wary of the growing presence of hardline Islamist groups, some of which are linked to al Qaeda.
+He has also received solid support from Shi‘ite regional powerhouse Iran, Lebanon’s Hezbollah movement and longtime ally Russia, while his fragmented foes have received little military aid from their Western backers wary of the growing presence of hardline Islamist rebel groups, some of them linked to al Qaeda.